What do you want to be when you grow up?

 We suggest you start with the below resources.

 ONet: This database is managed by the U.S. Department of Labor, gives you up-to-date information about occupations, including the skills they require, how much money you’ll earn, and whether it’s a growing field.

 Career Channels: Each Channel represents a different thematic interest area, from Arts to Sustainability to Business & Entrepreneurship, and more.
 Career Channels are supported by faculty and staff mentors who teach related courses and advise interested students, facilitate programming (and encourage student initiatives), suggest possibilities for hands-on experience, and connect you with alumni in the field.

-The Power Grid, Beloit’s alumni mentoring network: You’ll explore career options by talking with the people who do them, and who are looking ahead to the careers of the future.
+Alumni Connections, Beloit’s alumni mentoring network: You’ll explore career options by talking with the people who do them, and who are looking ahead to the careers of the future.

 Find Ways to Apply What You’re Learning